DLFMetadataAssessment/MetadataQualityBenchmarks/doc/benchmarks-summary.rst

 -   Each criterion is intended to be “system agnostic” but some may not apply to every situation (e.g., local field requirements)
--   Criteria are binary -- i.e., the set being evaluated must meet all points or it does not meet the benchmarking standard
+-   Criteria are binary -- i.e., the set being evaluated must meet all points or it does not meet the benchmarking standard for that level
 -   These benchmarks focus solely on the quality of metadata entry, not the quality of information (i.e., available information is all entered correctly, although we might wish that additional information is known about an item to improve the record)